bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

 *Note: these are the same files listed at the top of tutorial.*

 Copy the files to your local drive, and in IGV choose *File > Load from File*, select the bam file, and click **OK**.
 Note that the bam and index files must be in the same directory for IGV to load these properly, but only the bam file (not the bam.bai file) needs to be loaded into IGV.
-(If your index is located in a different directory from your bam, you will need to specify the index location as well.)

 ![Load BAM track from File](https://bioinformatics-ca.github.io/images/Igv_load_bam.png)